Contributors to this thread:

 Rage and Weighted FMJs?

 I imagine this combo would only be more effective, but if anyone has experience with Rage mechanicals and 5MM FMJs with 75 grain insert weights on bigger game such as moose please share.
-I am leery of the mechanicals even with the heavy shafts on that game, though many on here have suggested they have had success with them on elk and moose.
+I am very very leery of the mechanicals even with the heavy shafts on that game, though many on here have suggested they have had success with them on elk and moose.

 The mechanicals area not for me like most when rages came out I tried them & was blown away by the huge entrance hole.
 But quickly realized especially on quartiring away shots or shots involving the shoulder that my penetration & passthroughs were drastically reduced.
 I went back to fixed 2 edge heads.
 I do realize that millions of critters have been killed with them & if you like em go for it & the added weight will definitely help with penetration